dzaima/CBQN/src/README.md

 #define SFNS_FILLS   1 // compute fills for structural functions (∾, ≍, etc)
 #define CHECK_VALID  1 // check for valid arguments in places where that would be detrimental to performance
         // e.g. left argument sortedness of ⍋/⍒, incompatible changes in ⌾, etc
+#define USE_SETJMP   1 // whether setjmp is available & should be used for error catching (makes refcounts leakable)
+#define SEMANTIC_CATCH USE_SETJMP // whether catching should be assumed to be usable for operations which need to semantically change depending on that
+#define SEMANTIC_CATCH_BI SEMANTIC_CATCH // whether ⎊ will catch stuff

 #define RYU_OPTIMIZE_SIZE 0 // reduce size of Ryu tables at the cost of some performance for number •Repr
 #define FFI_CHECKS   1 // check for valid arguments passed to FFI-d functions